Venison Cabbage Rolls

 Cabbage rolls are common in several cuisines, including the Balkans, Central, Northern and Eastern Europe, and even in West Asia.
 There are many Germans and Eastern Europeans in Nebraska, and although I have never had the pleasure of having it authentically prepared-- because no one has invited me over to dinner at their oma or babička's house yet (hint, hint!)-- I thought the idea was basic enough and a good way to use up some venison scraps in the freezer.
 Though I can't claim that these are "authentic" by any stretch, I did opt to simmer the rolls in a tomato sauce, which does point to an Eastern European persuasion.
 In other parts of the world-- cabbage rolls in Finland and Sweden are often served with sweet and tart lingonberry jam.
 In Lebanese cuisine, they are like the shape of cigars and served with yogurt, olive oil and lemon juice.

 The cabbage rolls I made here are stuffed with freshly ground venison, bacon and long grain Jasmine rice.
-And because I spent so much money on a jar of saffron, I try to use it whenever I can.
+And, because I spent so much money on a jar of saffron, I try to use it whenever I can.
 Plus, it's a great addition to anything that is tomato-based; I believe the Greeks use saffron in their cabbage rolls.
-To add a salty touch, a sprinkle of Parmesan cheese finished the dish-- I probably broke some rule there, but it was so good!
+To add a salty touch, a sprinkle of Parmesan cheese finished the dish-- I probably broke some rule there, but it was good!
 I bet Feta cheese would be awesome.
-All-in-all, this recipe turned out quite tasty.
-I hope to be able to eat real cabbage rolls one day to compare.
+All-in-all, this recipe turned out tasty.
+Comment to share how your family prepares cabbage rolls.

 Prep Time: 45 minutes